 How to Prepare Snails & How to Eat Them

-1. When hunting for snails, be sure to bring along a glass or wooden container to put them in.
-You also need to punch a couple of air holes so that the snails can breathe.
+When hunting for snails, bring a glass or wooden container and punch a couple of air holes in the top so they can breathe.

-3. To prepare them for cooking, remove the membrane from the shell opening.
-Soak the shells in enough water to cover them for 4 hours and add 1/2-cup salt or 1/4-cup vinegar for every 50 snails.
+Remove the membrane from the shell opening.
+Soak the shells in enough water to cover them for 4 hours, adding either half a cup of salt or a quarter cup of vinegar for every 50 snails.

-6. Put the snails in cold water and bring it to a boil; cook for at least 8 minutes.
+Put the snails in cold water and bring it to a boil.
+Cook for at least 8 minutes at a rolling boil – this is very important to kill any potential parasites!

 Conclusion